Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Discussion and Limitations

-We propose a three stage pipeline for weakly-supervised RIS that obtains all the instance masks for the referred object (\textit{segment}), gets a good first guess on the right one using a zero-shot instance choice method (\textit{select}), and then bootstrap and corrects it through the constrained greedy matching loss (\textit{correct}).
-Our zero-shot method (\zsours) outperforms other zero-shot baselines by as much as $19\%$, and our full method (\ours) sets the new state-of-the-art for this task, reducing the gap between weakly-supervised and fully-supervised models to as little as $13\%$ in some cases from nearly $33\%$ with TRIS \citep{liu2023referring}.
-Despite the need for a one-off cost for training, inference on our weakly-supervised model is $2.4-14\times$ faster than other competitive zero-shot baselines.
+We propose a three-stage pipeline for weakly-supervised RIS that obtains all the instance masks for the referred object (\textit{segment}), gets a good first guess on the right one using a zero-shot instance choice method (\textit{select}), and then bootstrap and corrects it through the constrained greedy matching loss (\textit{correct}).
+Our zero-shot method (\zsours) outperforms other zero-shot baselines by as much as $16.5\%$, and our full method (\ours) sets the new state-of-the-art for this task, reducing the gap between weakly-supervised and fully-supervised models to as little as $7\%$ in some cases from nearly $33\%$ with TRIS \cite{liu2023referring}.
+We show \ours is more successful in datasets where there are more referenced objects per image.
+A future direction for this work would be to explore using a pre-trained visual question answering model to automatically generate these multiple references.
+One of the limitations of our method is the class projection mechanism used in Stage 1, which requires one to know \textit{a priori} at least the general types of objects that will be encountered.
+With the emergence of more performing open-vocabulary instance segmentation methods, this need will likely fade as the Class Projection (CP) gap present in Table \ref{tab:ablation_stage_1} will be reduced.